pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 11 rows in set (0.00 sec)
 ```

-PromQL query result which have multiple labels will be mapped to multiple columns of data, which can be easily filtered using existing SQL execution engines.
-Polymerization gives the desired result.
+PromQL query statements with multiple labels will be mapped to multiple columns of data, which can be easily filtered and aggregated using existing SQL execution engines.

-#### Performance Profiling System Table
+#### Performance profiling system table

-The corresponding node performance sampling data is obtained by `/debug/pprof/profile` of each node, and then the aggregated performance profiling result is output to the user by using the SQL query result.
-Since the SQL query results cannot be output in svg format, you need to solve the problem of output content display.
+The corresponding node performance sampling data is obtained by `/debug/pprof/profile` of each node, and then aggregated performance profiling results are output to the user in the form of SQL query.
+Since the SQL query results cannot be output in svg format, we need to solve the problem of output display.

-The core of the flame graph to help locate the problem quickly is:

-- Provide a global view
-- Show all the call paths
-- Hierarchical display

-The solution proposed by this proposal focuses on solving the core problem, but not in the form of graphic visualization.
-The final solution is to aggregate the sampled data and display all the call paths on a line-by-line basis using a tree structure.
+Our proposed solution is to aggregate the sampled data and display all the call paths on a line-by-line basis in a tree structure.
+This can be implemented by using flamegraph.
+The core ideas and the corresponding implementations are described as below:

-The solution is to fit the three core points in the following ways:

 - Provide a global view: use a separate column for each aggregate result to show the global usage scale, which can be used to facilitate filtering and sorting to
 - Show all call paths: all call paths are used as query results.
 And use a separate column to number the subtrees of each call path, we can easily view only one subtreeby filtering